opis/routing/README.md

 Routing framework
 ------------------
 **Opis Routing** is a framework for building various components that need routing capabilities.
-As a routing framework, it may handle all sorts of paths, that are following a pattern, not being limited to HTTP request.
+As a routing framework, it may handle all sorts of paths that are following a pattern, not being limited to HTTP request.

 Although this library was conceived to be embedded by other libraries that